The Teacher Burnout Epidemic, Part 1 of 2

 Teachers can take important steps to prevent burnout.
 For example, overwhelming work volume can be combatted with better grading practices, effective collaboration, not overcommitting, acquiring better curriculum or using sources that make finding such curriculum fast and easy, and leveraging the right technology tools that make a teacher’s job easier.
 However, the prevalence of burnout warrants more steps by those around teachers (e.g., administrators, policymakers, media, parents, and communities) to make the job more sustainable.

-In my next post for this column (Part 2), I’ll elaborate on the above challenges and examine whether teaching is currently an unsustainable profession.
+In my next post for this series (Part 2), I’ll elaborate on the above challenges and examine whether teaching is currently an unsustainable profession.
 In addition, I’ll share research on teacher burnout’s effect on teachers and students.

 Alkhateeb1, O., Kraishan, O. M., & Salah, R. O. (2015, May 27).
 Level of psychological burnout of a sample of secondary phase teachers in Ma’an Governorate and its relationship with some other variables.
 International Education Studies, 8(6), 56-68. doi:10.5539/ies.v8n6p56